 Step 2.
 Automatically generate captions

-Use the captioning feature that will convert voice to text and automatically create subtitles for your video.
+Use the video caption generator feature that will convert voice to text, or automatically translate it to more than 70 languages to auto-generate subtitles for your video.
 You can also upload your custom subtitles file in .srt or .vtt format.

 Step 3.
 Customize captions to match your brand

 Customize the look and feel of your captions by changing their color, font, and size.
 Make them match your brand style to achieve visual consistency.

 Make your captions easier and quicker to read by breaking them up into even line lengths.

 Even if you don’t know the language in which you translate the captions, go through the video and check if the auto-translated subtitles correspond to the picture.